X1X71/mini_projects/README.md

 Mini Projects
 This repository is a compilation of mini projects aimed at exploring various Python concepts and libraries.
 Some are implemented using Google Colab and Jupyter Notebook to provide an interactive environment for experimentation and learning.

-Projects List
-Below is a list of projects included in this repository:
+List of projects included in this repository:

 Youtube Data Visualization: My first attempt at using pandas and plotly libraries in Google Colab to visualize basic analytics of the top 1000 channels (subscriber counts, categories, years started)